 - Term and rate modification program, which extends your repayment term and lowers your interest rate.

-Earnest gets an “A+” rating from the Better Business Bureau, the highest rating possible.
+Earnest gets an “A” rating from the Better Business Bureau.
 When calculating ratings, the BBB considers the company’s complaint history and whether it resolved those complaints in an appropriate, timely manner.

 Borrowers can contact Earnest’s customer service department by submitting a request online or by calling customer service at 888-601-2801.
 Hours are Monday through Friday, 8 a.m. to 5 p.m.
-PST.
+PST, excluding holidays.

 How to apply for a loan with Earnest